A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Conclusions

 \end{itemize}

-The trends in $\zeta$ presented in this work will serve as a key observational constraint for theoretical galaxy models.
-A comparison between these observational results and the current state-of-the-art hydro-dynamical simulations that include effects of stellar feedback and have the resolution to capture star-formation on $<10$~Myr timescales is bound to yield crucial insight on our understanding of how star-formation proceeds in galaxies.
+The trends in $\zeta$ presented in this work will serve as key observational constraints for theoretical galaxy models.
+A comparison between these observational results and current state-of-the-art hydro-dynamical simulations that include the effects of stellar feedback and have the resolution to capture star-formation on $<10$~Myr timescales is bound to yield crucial insights into our understanding of how star-formation proceeds in galaxies.
 We leave this analysis for a future publication.

-Future observations with JWST will make \ha\ accessible at higher redshifts ($z>1.5$) and will also push to fainter, lower mass galaxies than what is considered in this work.
+Future observations with JWST will make \ha\ accessible at higher redshifts ($z>1.5$) and will also push to fainter, lower mass galaxies than those considered in this work.
 Combining these with HST/UVIS imaging will allow us to push this analysis to earlier galaxies and uncover the properties of their star-formation processes at the peak of \textit{cosmic noon}. \\

 \facilities{HST (WFC3), HST (ACS)}

 \software{NumPy, SciPy, AstroPy, Matplotlib, \grizli\ \citep{brammer21}, \swarp\ \citep{swarp}, \pypher\ \citep{pypher}, \dbasis\ \citep{dbasis}}